 health care facility workers after a needle stick or exposure to the blood of a person with HCV Public safety and emergency medical workers after a needle stick or exposure to the blood of a person with HCV

 The following people who are at increased risk for contracting hepatitis B virus include:

 People who received a blood or a blood-product transfusion prior to 1972

-Household members of an infected person
+health care workers Household members of an infected person

 Intravenous drugs users (both present and former users)